The Upper Lye – Headington’s Secret Garden

 Some speak in awe of the search for the source of the Nile, some will remember Malchair’s great Porck Griskin expedition to the wilds of “Heddington” of 23 Mar 1771 – and following the footsteps of those intrepid explorers of yore, Headington Heritage plunged into deepest dark-greenest Headington, and, in keeping with long tradition of expeditions past, “discovered” what the locals were perfectly well aware of already.

-The Upper Lye can be defined as the area (purple) between Old Road, Girdlestone Road (off The Slade), The Slade and a line approximating to Dynham Place going north.
+The Upper Lye can be defined as the area (purple) between Old Road, Girdlestone Road (off The Slade), forming very probably a direct hydrological connection with Rock Edge SSSI and Local Nature Reserve.

 The overview above shows:

-- The 10 house Warren Crescent Development and 2 Dynham Place (yellow)
+- The 10 house Warren Crescent and 2 Dynham Place developments (Yellow)

 Why Does It Matter?

-It makes a very important, and hitherto little understood, water contribution to the main Lye Valley Oxford’s natural crown jewel, of which it forms an integral part.
+The hitherto almost unknown Upper Lye Valley makes a very important, and hitherto little understood, water contribution to the main Lye Valley, Oxford’s natural crown jewel, of which it forms an integral part.

-Much of the rainwater in the Lye catchment either falls directly in the Upper Lye or flows underground into and along it – even now, wells exist at the base of the the Town Furze allotments which are themselves very probably on made ground.
+Much of the rainwater in the Lye catchment, particularly important for the West Fen either falls directly in the Upper Lye valley or flows underground into and along it – even now, wells exist at the base of the the Town Furze allotments although the springs are buried under deep made ground.

 The Lye is under siege, its natural catchment groundwater reduced by overdevelopment and water redirection into town drains – it simply cannot survive any further negative changes.

-The valley gardens slope steeply down from Old Road and from each side of the valley leading down to an apparent streambed, which subsequently drops gently down to the Lye until approximately 2 Dynham Place (2DP purple) where the valley widens and falls substantially into the main Lye valley.
+From the north, the valley widens and drops gently down to approximately 2 Dynham Place (2DP purple) where the valley widens and falls substantially at Girdlestone Road into the main Lye valley.

 - A height drop of 98.8m from Old Road to the ORIGINAL height of 2 Dynham Place land at 91.4m a drop of approximately 7.4m

-- The current height of Girdlestone Road at 95.4m at both sides as marked, indicating made ground at this point of 4m (95.4m-91.4m)
+- The current height of Girdlestone Road causeway at 95.4m at both sides as marked, indicating made ground of 4m at this point as the natural surface is 91.4m

 - Brown where the sloping ground forms a distinct valley, with valley sides from both east and west, forming a classical riverine V shape

-- A point T (Top) (centre) at which the streambed becomes clearly defined from the steep slope from Old Road and a clear rather flat V valley forms
+- A point T at the base of 205, The Slade garden at which the streambed becomes clearly defined from the steep slope from Old Road and a clear rather flat V valley forms southward

 - A bog (blue) that existed at 4 Dynham Place and a pond that forms after heavy rain regularly at the development site